0xSero/partisia-docs/docs/smart-contracts/transaction-binary-format.md

 #### Inner Transaction

+A transaction is sent by the user or the contract, meaning that it represents the actions the user can activate.
+Transactions can either deploy contracts or interact with them.
-An event that is a transaction.
-It also carries an associated sender and an associated cost.
+Each transaction also carries an associated sender and an associated cost.

 <div class="binary-format" markdown>